 When generated

-This primitive is generated by an MISF on an MN or a PoS when receiving an MIS_Revoke_Certificate request message from a remote MISF.
+This primitive is generated by an MIS User on an MN or a PoS when receiving an MIS_Revoke_Certificate.indication primitive.

 Effect on receipt

 Upon receipt of this primitive, an MIS user on an MN or a PoS deprecate the credential specified by the CertificateSerialNumber and invokes an MIS_Revoke_Certificate.confirm primitive.